 Internal Research Funding

 Internal Research Funding is coordinated by the Office Research & Sponsored Programs

 with the Faculty Research Committee.

-- The Student Research Fellowship (SRF) is intended to promote collaborative research projects between faculty and
+- The Summer Student Fellowship is intended to promote collaborative research and creative work projects between

-students at Ferris State University in the summer months.
-The program provides a focused and intensive research experience for the student
+faculty and students at Ferris State University in the summer months.
+The program provides a focused and intensive experience for the student by supporting

-by supporting full time work for the summer semester.
-For questions regarding the
+full time work for the summer semester.
+For questions, contact the Office of Research

 - The Faculty Research Grant (FRG) allows faculty to pursue new research directions.
 The Academic Senate program

 supports the preliminary phases of a research project that will later wish to seek

 funding from external sources.
 Funding for the FRG was greatly expanded when it was